 This manual is written for professional system integrators and PC technicians.
-It provides information for the installation and use of the FatTwinTM F628R3-FC0 server.
-Installation and maintenance should be performed by experienced technicians only.
+It provides information for the installation and use of the FatTwinTM F628R2-FC0 server.
+Installation and maintainance should be performed by experienced technicians only.

-The FatTwin F628R3-FC0 is a high-end server based on the F424AF-R1K28BP 4U rackmount chassis and a dual processor X10DRFF-C serverboard.
-All models have four serverboard nodes each with one IPMI LAN port and four (4) hot-swap 3.5" SAS or SATA Hard Disk Drives (HDD) each per node.
-The server has SAS3 instead of SATA drives while the has SATA drives.
+The FatTwin F628R2-FC0 is a high-end server based on the F424BD-R1k28BP 4U rackmount chassis and a dual processor X10DRFF-C serverboard.
+All models have four serverboard nodes each with one IPMI LAN port and eight (8) hot-swap 2.5" SAS or SATA Hard Disk Drives (HDD) per node.